SHP Group

 The SHP Group (Slovak Hygienic Paper Group) is a multinational company associating the group of production and business companies operating in the cellulose-paper industry.
 The SHP Group covers 10 companies in 6 countries of Europe with annual turnover of EUR 220 mil.
 In its four manufacturing plants, the SHP Group makes 170 thousand tons of paper annually.

-The SHP Group belongs to the largest producers of hygienic papers in the Central and South-Eastern Europe and is an active member of the European Tissue Symposium (ETS).
+The SHP Group belongs to the largest producers of hygienic papers in the Central and South-Eastern Europe.

 The values of our SHP Group, in particular “Responsibility”, “Humanity”, “Customer orientation” and “Enthusiasm for performance and innovation” are the heart of our corporate culture, they determine our company’s identity and help us to make the right decisions.
 They represent the basic pillars for the achievement of our strategy.
 The values determine our company’s identity in the eyes of our customers, consumers and potential employees.
 They are the tools for retaining and engaging employees, in particular by defining and unifying the approach in the behaviour of us all.